mascip/X11-forwarding-with-phusion-baseimage/phusion-ssh/README.md

-To use phusion/baseimage for X11 Forwarding, here is what I do:
+To use phusion/baseimage for X11 Forwarding, with SSH.

-Put your SSH public key in the ssh-pub-keys folder
+First, put your SSH public key in the ssh-pub-keys folder.
+Then do this:

     $ docker build -t phu .
     $ docker run -d -P --name=phu1 phu